jaspermutsaerts-paqt/adaptable-code/docs/3-separate-interfaces-functionality.md

 ```

 But, when we want to implement those methods, we realize we don't want to support CRUD methods for AFAS Licences, nor for Google People.
-All customers using those handle their updating outside of our application, not much sense writing support for it just to comply with the interfaces.
+All customers using those, handle their updating outside of our application, not much sense writing support for it just to comply with the interfaces.

 We can split up the interfaces for their specific use cases